Unvaccinated Brazilian Prez’s Son Gets COVID After New York Trip

-Brazil’s Agriculture Minister Tereza Cristina and Brazilian President Jair Bolsonaro’s son Eduardo have both tested positive for COVID-19 after high-profile trips abroad, potentially exposing dozens of others to the virus.
+Brazilian President Jair Bolsonaro’s son Eduardo and Brazil’s Agriculture Minister Tereza Cristina have both tested positive for COVID-19 after high-profile trips abroad, potentially exposing dozens of others to the virus.

 Cristina is the second member of the president’s cabinet to be diagnosed with the virus after making the announcement on Twitter on Friday morning.
 Bolsonaro’s Health Minister Marcelo Queiroga said earlier this week that he had tested positive during the Brazilian delegation’s trip to the United Nations General Assembly in New York and has been isolating in the United States.